SteviLen420/TQE_simulation/README.md

 }
 ```
 ## License
-This project is licensed under the(./LICENSE.md).
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE.md) file for details.